Meliox/FTPauto/README.md

 	SERVER --> client   : upftp
 	server <-- CLIENT   : downftp
 FXP
-	SERVER <-> client   : upfxp
+	SERVER <-> server   : fxp
-	server <-> CLIENT   : downfxp
 ```
-The capital letters state where FTPauto is executed and therefor giving the correct path is important. see [example](https://github.com/Meliox/FTPauto#transferetype-example)
+The capital letters state where FTPauto is executed and therefor giving the correct path is important.
+For FXP transferes ftphost1 is SERVER.
+For example, see [example](https://github.com/Meliox/FTPauto#transferetype-example)

 The rest of the settings should be selfexplanatory.
 The config can be found here: https://github.com/Meliox/FTPauto/blob/master/dependencies/help.sh#L90.